-&lt;sup>23Positive news reports are comprised of distinguishable positive news events, like positive earnings or patent approval.
+distinguishable positive news events, like positive earnings or patent approval.
 Negative news reports are composed of clearly distinguishable negative news events, like lower guidance, negative earnings, or a plaintiff's lawsuit against the firm.
 Any event that is not clearly classified is assigned to the unclassified news reports.
-Those uncharacterized news reports, comprised of less significant events for the firms, would require a more in-depth analysis given that they are rarely recurring news.
-I will consider them as "chatter" about the firm.
-I use them as an extra control for robustness check.
+Those uncharacterized news reports, comprise less significant events for the firms, would require a more in-depth analysis given that they are rarely recurring news.
+I will consider them as "chatter" about the firm.10